Jack Rabbit

 On the other hand, the Black-tailed Jack Rabbit is slightly smaller and has a black-tipped tail.
 This species tends to inhabit the southern regions of Calgary, where the semi-arid conditions mimic its native environment.
 Both species exhibit remarkable adaptation skills, allowing them to thrive in the varied landscapes of the Calgary region.
 These jackrabbits are integral to the local ecosystem, serving as prey for numerous predators and thus maintaining the ecological balance.

-For wildlife enthusiasts, distinguishing between these two species can be an exciting challenge.
+For wildlife enthusiasts, distinguishing between these two species can be an exciting challenge, especially for those interested in Alberta nature photography by Andy Denton.
 Observing their unique physical traits and behaviours not only enhances the wildlife watching experience but also contributes to a deeper understanding of the ecological dynamics within Calgary.
 Whether you’re traversing the northern grasslands or the southern semi-arid zones, the presence of these jack rabbits adds a layer of intrigue to the natural beauty of the region.

 The diverse landscapes of Calgary provide an extensive range of habitats for jackrabbits.
-These animals are especially adept at adapting to different environments, from open grasslands and meadows to shrublands and even suburban areas.
+Both the White-tailed Jack Rabbit and Black-tailed Jackrabbit are lagomorphs, but this comparison mainly comes down to habitat and range rather than major differences in body plan.
 The White-tailed Jack Rabbit, for instance, is frequently spotted in the expansive prairies and agricultural fields that stretch across northern Calgary.
 These areas offer ample cover and a rich supply of food, making them ideal for this species.

 In contrast, the Black-tailed Jackrabbit is more commonly found in the southern parts of Calgary, where the terrain transitions into semi-arid shrublands.
-These regions, with their sparse vegetation and rocky outcrops, suit the Black-tailed Jack Rabbit’s preference for drier conditions.
-Interestingly, both species have also been observed in urban and suburban settings, particularly in parks and green belts, where they find refuge and food sources amidst human developments.
+These regions, with their sparse vegetation, rocky outcrops, and patches of big sagebrush, suit the Black-tailed Jack Rabbit’s preference for drier conditions and help its brown coat blend into the landscape.
+More broadly, this species is strongly associated with western habitats and is widely distributed across the western United States.
+Interestingly, both species have also been observed in urban and suburban settings, particularly in parks and green belts, where they find refuge and food sources amidst human developments, including some of Alberta’s major urban parks.

 The distribution of jackrabbits in Calgary is influenced by seasonal changes and food availability.
 During the warmer months, they are more active and can be seen foraging in fields and meadows.
 Come winter, these resilient creatures adapt by seeking shelter in denser vegetation and relying on their keen senses to avoid predators.
 Understanding their habitat preferences and distribution patterns enhances the chances of observing these fascinating animals in their natural settings.

-Jackrabbits are distinguished by several unique characteristics that make them fascinating subjects for wildlife enthusiasts.
+Jackrabbits are actually hares in the genus Lepus, not true rabbits, and they are larger than true rabbits with longer legs and ears, which makes them fascinating subjects for wildlife enthusiasts.
 One of the most notable features is their large ears, which serve a dual purpose.
-These ears not only provide acute hearing, allowing jackrabbits to detect predators from a distance, but also help regulate their body temperature.
-The extensive network of blood vessels in their ears dissipates heat, keeping them cool in the hot Calgary summers.
+These oversized ears not only provide acute hearing to detect predators from a distance, but also help cool the animal by regulating body temperature.
+The extensive network of blood vessels in their ears dissipates heat, keeping them cool in the hot Calgary summers, and they often feature in Alberta nature and wildlife galleries.

 Another remarkable trait is their incredible speed and agility.
-Jack rabbits can reach speeds of up to 45 miles per hour, making them one of the fastest land animals in North America.
-This speed, coupled with their powerful hind legs, enables them to make rapid, zigzag movements to evade predators.
-Their strong hind limbs also allow them to make impressive leaps, covering distances of up to 20 feet in a single bound.
+Jack rabbits can run up to 40 miles per hour, making them one of the fastest land animals in North America.
+This speed, coupled with their powerful hind legs, enables them to make rapid zig-zag movements to evade predators, and when fleeing danger, they may flash the white underside of their tails.
+Their strong hind limbs also allow them to make impressive leaps, covering distances of up to 20 feet, or about 6 meters, in a single bound.
 This agility is not only a defence mechanism but also an impressive display of their physical prowess.

 Jack rabbits also have a unique reproductive strategy known as induced ovulation, where the act of mating triggers ovulation.
 This ensures a high reproductive success rate, allowing jackrabbits to produce multiple litters each year.
 Each litter can consist of up to six leverets (young jackrabbits), which are born fully furred and with their eyes open, ready to fend for themselves within a few days.
-These reproductive traits contribute to the resilience and survival of jack rabbit populations in Calgary.
+These reproductive traits contribute to the resilience and survival of jack rabbit populations in Calgary, and the name jackrabbit originally came from “jackass rabbit.”

-Jackrabbits are herbivores, with a diet that primarily consists of grasses, herbs, and shrubs.
-Their feeding habits are influenced by the availability of food sources throughout the year.
-During the spring and summer months, they prefer tender, green vegetation, which provides the necessary nutrients for growth and reproduction.
-Grasses such as bluegrass and wheatgrass are among their favourites, along with a variety of wildflowers and clover.
+Jackrabbits are herbivores, and their diet shifts with the seasons based on what is available throughout the year.
+During the spring and summer months, they prefer tender, green vegetation for growth and reproduction.
+Grasses such as bluegrass and wheatgrass are among their favourites, along with wildflowers, clover, and cacti.
+They usually do not need open water because they can obtain moisture from succulent plants and other water-rich vegetation.

-As the seasons change and food becomes scarcer, jack rabbits adapt by switching to a diet of woody plants and bark.
-This ability to consume a wide range of vegetation helps them survive the harsh Calgary winters, when green plants are not readily available.
+As the seasons change and food becomes scarcer, jack rabbits adapt by focusing their winter feeding on woody vegetation, including shrubs, twigs, and bark.
+This ability to consume a wide range of vegetation helps them survive the harsh Calgary winters, when green plants are not readily available, and black-tailed jackrabbits in particular rely on moisture from such water-rich forage during dry periods.
 Jackrabbits also practice coprophagy, the consumption of their own feces, to maximize nutrient absorption.
 This behaviour allows them to extract as many nutrients as possible from their food, ensuring they remain healthy and active throughout the year.

-Observing jack rabbits while they feed can provide fascinating insights into their foraging behaviour and dietary preferences.
+Observing jack rabbits while they feed can provide fascinating insights into their foraging behaviour and dietary preferences, much like studying bison behaviour through fine art photography.
 They are crepuscular feeders, meaning they are most active during the early morning and late evening hours.
 This feeding pattern helps them avoid the heat of the day and reduces their exposure to predators.
 For wildlife enthusiasts, these quiet hours offer the best opportunities to observe jack rabbits as they nibble on grasses and shrubs, showcasing their gentle and methodical feeding habits.

 Behaviour and Social Structure

 Jackrabbits are generally solitary animals, coming together only during the breeding season.
+On moonlit nights, they may occasionally gather in groups of 25 or more.
 Their solitary nature is a survival strategy, reducing the likelihood of detection by predators.
 However, they do communicate with each other through a range of vocalizations and body language.
 One common behaviour is thumping their hind legs on the ground to signal danger, a warning that can be heard by other jack rabbits in the vicinity.

-During the breeding season, which typically occurs in the spring and early summer, males engage in competitive displays to attract females.
+During the breeding season, which for white-tailed jackrabbits typically runs from February to July, males engage in competitive displays to attract females.
 These displays often involve chasing and boxing, where two males stand on their hind legs and “box” each other with their front paws.
 These behaviours are not only fascinating to observe but also play a crucial role in the social dynamics of jackrabbit populations.

 Female jack rabbits, or does, are responsible for raising the young.
-After a gestation period of about 42 days, the doe gives birth to a litter of leverets in a shallow depression or form, which she lines with fur and grasses.
-The young are nursed for a few weeks before they are weaned and begin to forage independently.
+After a gestation period of about 42 days, the doe gives birth to a litter of leverets in a shallow depression or form, which she lines with fur and grasses; unlike true rabbits, jackrabbits do not use burrows.
+Depending on the climate, females can have 2 to 7 litters per year.
+The young are born fully furred and with open eyes, then are nursed for a few weeks before they are weaned and begin to forage independently.
 This early independence is vital for their survival, as it reduces the likelihood of predation.
 Understanding these behaviours and social structures adds depth to our appreciation of jackrabbits and their complex lives.

 Tips for Observing Jack Rabbits Safely